-Freiberger Präzisionsmechanik of the then German Democratic Republic, produced three sextants over the years: the uncommon Skalensextant; their main line, the Trommelsextant, aimed at professional navigators; and in about 1980 they introduced their Yacht sextant.
+Freiberger Präzisionsmechanik of the then German Democratic Republic, produced three sextants over the years: the uncommon Skalensextant; their main line, the Trommelsextant, aimed at professional navigators; and in the late 1970s they introduced their Yacht sextant.
 The latter was aimed at “Western” yachtsmen in competition with Plath and Tamaya at a price of around US$600, when a full-sized sized sextant by these makers could scarcely be had new for under US$1000.
 It had few features in common with its big brother, the Trommel or Drum sextant which retailed for about US$200 more, but presumably the pressure die cast aluminium alloy frame with rack cut directly into it, that they both had, was one feature that enabled Freiberger to undercut their Western rivals, or it may be that they were heavily subsidised.

 Another feature which is also unfortunately in common with the big brother is that some examples have large arc errors, sometimes up to 90 seconds.
 As the arc is calibrated every ten degrees, it is not difficult to make a graph of the errors to help in applying corrections.
 Others would argue that on a pitching and rolling yacht, errors of observation are likely to swamp errors of the instrument.
 Many Freiberger instruments, it must be said, have the negligible errors of their competitors.